-With the exception of Berlin and Prague, which are about 5 hours apart, these cities are about 10 hours apart by train, and therefore perfect for overnight journeys.
+With the exception of Berlin and Prague, which are about 5 hours apart, these cities are about 7 to 10 hours apart by train, and therefore perfect for overnight journeys.
 If you are the type who sleeps well enough on trains, this method is ideal because you save a night in a hotel or hostel, and you still have all day to see the sights.
 Taking daytime trains obviously means more scenery, but some of them are quite a bit more expensive than the night trains.

 If you can get a cheap train fare at a time that works well for you then it’s probably best to avoid all the hassles of flying and security and airport transportation.
 But if the train schedule doesn’t look great, it’s worth checking for low-cost flights between them.
 Some don’t appear on the aggragator sites so it’s worth checking whichbudget.com to see all your options in one place.

 Rarely discussed in most circles, many don’t even know that most European cities have comfortable and cheap long-distance bus service between them.
 They aren’t as comfortable as trains, but often they are astonishingly cheap, especially if you find a promotional price.
 Check the Eurolines website and if you are skilled or patient enough to navigate its quirks, you might find a great deal on a bus that takes about the same time as a train.

 Berlin isn’t such an obvious tourist city, but it’s absolutely the kind of place where either you love it, or you’ve never been there.
 Everyone can find something to enjoy about it, partly because it’s especially trendy and dynamic lately as a new hub of European and world culture, picking up where London and Paris left off.